eManPrague/redmine_tracker/README.md

 ### Requirements for Redmine

-Also you have to do some modifications in Redmine, it's necessary to add those lines before last `end` and offcourse restart your instance.
+Also, you have to do some modifications in Redmine, it's necessary to add those lines before last `end` and of course restart your instance.

 ```ruby
 # app/views/projects/show.api.rsb